 ** PRO TIP: Do not show the bottle on the table!
 Ensure that you pour it in a different jug, bottle, or dispenser when serving. (read more below for creative tips!)

-Remember when we mentioned earlier to hide the “premixed flavored” drinks?
+Remember when we mentioned earlier hiding the “premixed flavored” drinks?

 This is how you can do it.
 You can pour them into these dispensers, and NO ONE WILL KNOW!
 Unless, of course, you tell them, but why would you?
 It’s your signature (secret) drink!